cds-snc/design-research-handbook/_pages/en/about/vision-objectives.md

 ### Team vision

-In addition to supporting CDS' delivery strategy, our team hopes:

-_To change government to serve people better, all major departments will:
+To change government to serve people better, all major departments will:
 * conduct design research that informs key services (and related policy) monthly,
 * in a robust, deliberate, and ethical way,
-* that results in changes to service delivery and governing policy._
+* that results in changes to service delivery and governing policy.

 This vision guides the objectives we set and key decisions we make.

 ### Objectives

 Each quarter we (like all teams at CDS) set objectives and key results (or OKRs).
-* Objectives are overarching goals.
-* Key results are concrete manifestations of each objective.
+Objectives are overarching goals.
+Key results are concrete manifestations of each objective.
 Read more about the [origin of OKRs from Google](https://rework.withgoogle.com/guides/set-goals-with-okrs/steps/introduction/).

 #### Current quarter objectives